pelithne/k8s-short/workshop.md

 All resources in Azure exists in a *Resource Group*.
 The resource group is a "placeholder" for all the resources you create.

 All the resources you create in this workshop will use the same Resource Group.
 Use the commnd below to create the resource group.

-If you are working in a shared subscription, make sure that you create a uniqely named resource group, eg by using your corporate signum.

 ````bash
 az group create -n <resource-group-name> -l westeurope